microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 const map = fluidContainer.initialObjects.customMap;
 ```

-Finally, if we'd like to dynamically create `SharedMap` instances as part of the application lifecycle (i.e. if there are user interactions in the applications that require a new DDS to be created at runtime), we can add the `SharedMap` type to the `dynamicObjectTypes` field in the schema and call the container's `create` function.
+Finally, if you'd like to dynamically create `SharedMap` instances as part of the application lifecycle (i.e. if there are user interactions in the applications that require a new DDS to be created at runtime), you can add the `SharedMap` type to the `dynamicObjectTypes` field in the schema and call the container's `create` function.

 ```javascript
 const schema = {